paypal/skipto/README.md

 ### Position of Button

-* `buttonTop`: Adjustment to the top position of the button using CSS units, default is 0.5em.
-* `buttonLeft`: Adjustment to the left position of the button using CSS units, default is 0.5em.
+* `postionLeft`: Adjustment the left position of the button using CSS units, default is 46%.

 ### Example Settings